ironcore-dev/oob/README.md

 It is scanning the known IP Addresses/MAC Addresses from the out-of-band network and handling only specific endpoints that are determined by a filtering mechanism that is preconfigured.
 The filtering mechanism is used to assign/find the preferred protocol and the proper manufacturer default credentials.

+After proper credentials have been found, a new set of credentials is created, existing state for the device will be enforced and all service information is read.
+A new OOB object is created or updated if already existing.

 ## Installation, using and developing
 To find out more, please refer to documentation folder [docs](/docs)